FutureAbility Microsoft Solutions Partner

 The Value

-7. Success Metric i Pick ONE measurable outcome that connects to organisational strategic goals.
+7. Success Metric iPick ONE measurable outcome that connects to organisational strategic goals.
 Choose metrics you can prove with sample data and test scenarios rather than requiring full user deployment.
-Don't just measure local efficiencyβ€”show how it flows to strategic objectives (customer satisfaction, operational excellence, digital transformation).
-Make the strategic link explicit.
+Don't just measure local efficiency, show how it flows to strategic objectives (customer satisfaction, operational excellence, digital transformation).
+Ask yourself: what does success mean to the executive team?

 How does this impact organisational strategy?

-8. First Win (PoC) i Answer two questions in 2-3 weeks: (1) Should we?
-Prove your Box 7 metric and its strategic impact using sample data and test scenarios.
+8. The Experiment (PoC) iAnswer two questions in 2-3 weeks: (1) Should we?
+Prove your success metric and its strategic impact using sample data and test scenarios.
 (2) Can we?
 Validate technical unknowns (API access, integrations).
-PoCs are typically conducted in isolation for speed and safetyβ€”you might demo to stakeholders to build momentum, but avoid full deployment.
+PoCs are typically conducted in isolation for speed and safety, you might demo to stakeholders to build momentum, but avoid full deployment.

-Can we, and should we?
+Should we, and can we?

-10. Parking Lot πŸš— i What features aren't essential for proving your strategic metric?
+10. Parking Lot 🚗 iWhat features aren't essential for proving your strategic metric?
 List things to revisit after PoC success.
 Examples: advanced analytics, mobile app, additional integrations, complex workflows.
 Note: PoC typically conducted in isolation for security.

 What are we NOT doing for PoC?
 We will revisit.